Seteco/Somorrostro/Installation.md

 #### init.d

-In the system directory you can find `netdata-init-d`.
+In the system directory you can find `netdata-lsb`.
 Copy it to the proper place according to your distribution documentation.
 For Ubuntu, this can be done via running the following commands as root.

 ```
-cp system/netdata-init-d /etc/init.d/netdata
+cp system/netdata-lsb /etc/init.d/netdata
 chmod +x /etc/init.d/netdata
 update-rc.d netdata defaults
 ```